{{flagHref}}

 Common Types of Electronic Materials

-Dielectric materials, including ceramics, glass, polymers and composite materials, play a vital role in capacitors, printed circuit boards and insulating layers within integrated circuits.
-They prevent undesired electrical conduction and thereby maintain the integrity of the devices.
-Ceramics such as aluminium oxide and barium titanate offer notable thermal stability and high dielectric constants, which renders them suitable for capacitors and insulators in high-frequency applications.
+The dielectric materials (insulators) involve ceramics, glass, polymers, and composite materials, which are basic in electric capacitors, electronic circuit boards, and insulating layers within integrated circuits.
+They prevent unwanted electrical conduction, protecting device integrity.
+Ceramics, such as alumina and barium titanate, possess excellent thermal stability coupled with high dielectric constants and find use as capacitors and insulators in high-frequency applications.

 Material Type